 In the interest of employee safety and to facilitate smooth excavation, the Employer has rented a Boomer machine, operated by the Main Civil Contractor, for the excavation of the settling basins.
 The excavation works for settling basins 01, 02 and 03 have already reached the designated elevation.
 In addition, the concrete works at the hopper of SB 02 and SB 01 in going on in a rapid pace.
-Further, the excavation of hopper of SB 03 has been completed up to the invert.
-Currently the excavation for the hopper is being carried out by the Contractor.
+Further, the wall concreting of SB 03 is being carried out.

 Despite the disruptions caused by the pandemic and occasional rock overbreaks in the caverns, leading to extensive and time consuming repair and maintenance, significant progress has been made in the underground works.
-Approximately 99% by length of the entire underground network has been excavated, and the progress by volume is around 96%, with about 6,550 meters of the total tunnel network excavated to date.
+Approximately 99% by length of the entire underground network has been excavated, and the progress by volume is around 96%, with about 6,606 meters of the total tunnel network excavated to date out of 6,626 meters.
 The vertical sections of the underground works i.e. gate shafts are in the final stage of construction.